 The flipped classroom is a successful strategy for promoting active learning in the nursing classroom.
 If you’re not familiar with the term, a flipped classroom just switches the items traditionally done at home and in the classroom.

 Instead of using class time to lecture or watch demonstrations, students watch lectures or demonstrations at home.
 Then they use class time to practice the skills they learned at home.
 A flipped classroom is all about mediated practice—and that’s why it’s a perfect exercise for teaching the head-to-toe assessment.

 To use this technique, simply record your lecture or send students a recorded head-to-toe demonstration.
 After watching this at home, when they come to class they role-play performing a physical assessment.
 You can roam the room and give individual and collective feedback.

 If you upload a short lecture and a head-to-toe assessment demonstration, consider uploading an imperfect example.
-With an imperfect physical assessment, you can assign students to identify two checklist items done well and two items that were skipped or performed incorrectly.
+With an imperfect physical assessment, you can assign students to identify items done well and items that were skipped or performed incorrectly.

 At the beginning of class, have students write their findings on the board.
 Quickly review their findings with them so students start to think critically.
 This will model how they can extend this reflection and critical thinking during their role-playing.